 - Suspicious fields.
 Suspicious fields may be contained in email addresses, phone numbers, and account information.

-Anti-Bot Service uses algorithms to identify malicious IP addresses from credential stuffing attacks detected by Alibaba Cloud.
-A credential stuffing IP blacklist is created and updated dynamically.
-You can log on to the Anti-Bot Service console and navigate to the Threat Intelligence tab to set the credential stuffing IP blacklist to the Monitor, Block, or Slider Captcha mode.
-For more information, see Bot intelligence.
+WAF provides a Bot Management feature.
+This feature uses algorithms and identifies malicious IP addresses from credential stuffing attacks detected by Alibaba Cloud.
+A credential stuffing IP address blacklist is created and updated dynamically.
+You can use the Bot Threat Intelligence function from the Bot Management tab to set the credential stuffing IP address blacklist to the Monitor, Block, or Captcha mode.
+For more information, see Set a bot threat intelligence rule.